For questions, consultation, and customized workshops, contact:

 Photocopying & Scanning

-- The Library posts the a copyright statement on the self-service photocopiers and scanners throughout the library to alert patrons to the legal uses of photocopied or scanned material.
+The Library posts a copyright statement on the self-service photocopiers and scanners throughout the library to alert patrons to the legal uses of photocopied or scanned material.

 - Securing Permissions for Publications & Presentations

 - Dartmouth College Library Workshops on Copyright and Fair Use